mozilla/mofo-cms-experiment/ISSUE_TEMPLATE.md

-:loudspeaker:　:loudspeaker:　:loudspeaker:　:loudspeaker:　:loudspeaker:　:loudspeaker:
-　　　　:house: :arrow_right: :house_with_garden:
-:loudspeaker:　:loudspeaker:　:loudspeaker:　:loudspeaker:　:loudspeaker:　:loudspeaker:
+:loudspeaker:　:loudspeaker:　:loudspeaker:　　　　:house: :arrow_right: :house_with_garden:　　　　:loudspeaker:　:loudspeaker:　:loudspeaker:

 Our fork of Calypso now lives on https://github.com/mozilla/wp-calypso.
 We will be retiring this repo soon.